BoostPi/boostpi-py/README.md

-# This is a work in progress! not ready for use yet.
+# This is a work in progress!
+Not ready for use yet.

 # boostpi
 A simple overclocking configuration tool for the raspberry pi built with python

 ## Installation

 ```
 $ pip install boostpi
 ```